In Roman times, the author Juvenal wrote about the relationship between the populace, politicians, and diversions such as food and entertainment.

 It was a brilliantly engineered – if not contentious – win: to shamelessly attract public support through ethnocentrism (expressed under the guise of nationalism), classism, feigned empathy, and theatrics.

 But surely there’s a lesson here for the rest of us.
-For those strategizing some upward mobility, for those with a battle or a war to win, for those with petition to advance.
-We can’t all run a campaign on the scale of President Trump’s, but his success comes down to understanding the needs, triggers, and motivators of his target market.
+For those strategizing some upward mobility, for those with a battle or a war to win, for those with a petition to advance: we can’t all run a campaign on the scale of President Trump’s, but his success comes down to understanding the needs, triggers, and motivators of his target market.
 That’s not much different from what the rest of us need to do.
 Rule Number One: know your audience!